aroldvalda/SceneMan/README.md

 sceneMan.scenes = {}, -- All created scenes will be stored here.
 sceneMan.stack = {}, -- Scenes that are pushed will be stored here.
-sceneMan.shared = {}, -- Variables that are shared between scenes can be stored here
+sceneMan.shared = {}, -- Variables that are shared between scenes can be stored here buffer = {}, -- Used to store the scene stack when the original scene stack is disabled frozen = false, -- If true, the buffer will be used instead of the original stack
 ```

 #### Methods: